Abbott and Costello: Later years

+In 1952, Abbott and Costello sued Universal for breach of contract for $5,000,000.
 Universal dropped the comedy team in 1955 after they could not agree on contract terms.
 In the early 1950s, the Internal Revenue Service charged them for back taxes, forcing them to sell their homes and most of their assets, including the rights to most of their films.

 In 1956, they made one independent film, Dance with Me, Henry, and Costello was the subject of the television program This Is Your Life, then formally dissolved their partnership in 1957.
 In his posthumously published 1959 autobiography, My Wicked, Wicked Ways, Errol Flynn claims that he triggered the breakup.
 Flynn, a chronic practical joker, invited them, along with their wives and children, to his house for dinner, and afterwards, he commenced to show a home movie that "accidentally" turned out to be hard-core pornography.
 While Flynn pretended to be baffled, Costello and Abbott each blamed the other for the film's substitution.

 In his last years, Costello made about ten solo appearances on The Steve Allen Show doing many of the old routines without Abbott.
 Costello performed stand-up in Las Vegas, and appeared in episodes of GE Theater and Wagon Train.
 On March 3, 1959, not long after completing his lone solo film, The 30 Foot Bride of Candy Rock, he died of a heart attack three days short of his 53rd birthday.

 Abbott attempted a comeback in 1960 with Candy Candido.
 Although the new act received good reviews, Abbott quit, saying, "No one could ever live up to Lou."
 Abbott made a solo, dramatic appearance on an episode of General Electric Theater in 1961.
 In 1966, Abbott voiced his character in a series of 156 five-minute Abbott and Costello cartoons made by Hanna-Barbera.
 Costello's character was voiced by Stan Irwin.
 Bud Abbott died of cancer on April 24, 1974.

 Filmography

 Box office ranking

-For a number of years Abbott and Costello were ranked among the most popular stars in the US according to the Quigley Publishers Poll of Exhibitors:
+According to Quigley Publishing's Poll of Exhibitors (1932-2009+), who published The Motion Picture Almanac, Motion Picture Herald, and Motion Picture Daily, for a number of years Abbott and Costello were ranked among the most popular stars in the US: